My Verizon App, Prepaid

 Casper is an ecommerce platform that offers various lifestyle products related to sleep.
-As a designer in the early days of an explosive startup I engaged in all areas of design including website, mobile, retail POS app, user research and user testing.
-I primarily worked directly with web developers, art directors, senior designers and copywriters among other department team members.
+As a designer in the early years of the company I engaged in all areas of design including the website (desktop and mobile), in-store associate retail POS app, general user research and user testing.
+I primarily worked directly with web developers, senior designers, and copywriters among key stakeholders.

 In this iteration of cross sell (above), three products are displayed within an auto-rotating carousel at the bottom of the shopping cart.
 Products are displayed based on the size of an item already added to cart by the user.
 This iteration of cross sell underperforms.
 There are a couple hypotheses as to why: